MicrosoftDocs/visualfsharpdocs/docs/conceptual/array.chunkbysize['t]-function-[fsharp].md

 ## Example

-The following code shows how to use Array.contains.
+The following code shows how to use Array.chunkBySize.
 [!code-fsharp[Main](snippets/fsarrays/snippet74.fs)]

 ## Output